Learning

 Section titled “class pyagrum.BNLearner(*args)”This class provides functionality for learning Bayesian Networks from data.

-BNLearner(filename,inducedTypes=True) -> BNLearner : Parameters: : - source (str or pandas.DataFrame) – the data to learn from - missingSymbols (List[str]) – list of strings that will be interpreted as missing values (by default : ?) - inducedTypes (Bool) – whether BNLearner should try to automatically find the type of each variable
+BNLearner(filename,inducedTypes=True) -> BNLearner : Parameters: : - source (str or pandas.DataFrame) – the data to learn from - missingSymbols (list of str) – list of strings that will be interpreted as missing values (by default : ?) - inducedTypes (Bool) – whether BNLearner should try to automatically find the type of each variable

-BNLearner(filename,src) -> BNLearner : Parameters: : - source (str or pandas.DataFrame) – the data to learn from - src (pyagrum.BayesNet) – the Bayesian network used to find those modalities - missingSymbols (List[str]) – list of strings that will be interpreted as missing values (by default : ?)
+BNLearner(filename,src) -> BNLearner : Parameters: : - source (str or pandas.DataFrame) – the data to learn from - src (pyagrum.BayesNet) – the Bayesian network used to find those modalities - missingSymbols (list of str) – list of strings that will be interpreted as missing values (by default : ?)

 BNLearner(learner) -> BNLearner : Parameters: : - learner (pyagrum.BNLearner) – the BNLearner to copy